Help Us Improve

 Museums serve as iconic cultural landmarks in Singapore and are considered community spaces for many art, history and science lovers in the country.
 This includes persons living with dementia and their caregivers.
 However, persons living with dementia may feel uneasy and experience difficulty navigating and engaging with artefacts owing to a number of reasons.
 These range from a museum’s layout to other dementia-specific factors like overstimulation and communication needs.

-Fortunately, there have been conscious efforts to make museums safe, accessible and conducive environments that offer various meaningful activities that are tailored to the needs of persons living with dementia.
+Fortunately, conscious efforts have been made to ensure that museums serve as safe, accessible and conducive environments that offer various meaningful activities that are tailored to the needs of persons living with dementia.

 Here is a list of museums that offer a variety of activities that you can do with your loved one living with dementia: